koddas/php-web-application-with-tests/README.md

 Swedish namesday name for a given date, or today's date, should no date be given.
 The name is fetched from [Svenska Dagar](http://api.dryg.net/).

+The project uses the [Twig template engine](http://twig.sensiolabs.org/) for rendering its views and the [Guzzle HTTP Client](http://docs.guzzlephp.org/) for consuming REST API:s.

 The data is presented as a simple web page in a calm font, or, if fed the header *Accept: application/json* as a JSON response.